prebid/prebid.github.io/dev-docs/pb7-notes.md

 An undocumented feature "Stored Auction Response" has been deprecated.

-The Prebid Server committee moved the ortb2 location of bidder parameters from imp[].ext.BIDDER to imp[].ext.prebid.bidder.BIDDER.
+The Prebid Server committee moved the ortb2 location of bidder parameters from `imp[].ext.BIDDER` to `imp[].ext.prebid.bidder.BIDDER`.
 PBS versions before [insert version number here], released on [insert release date or year here], are not compatible with Prebid 7+.

 If you load Prebid.js twice on a page using the same global, the second load is now prevented unless you take steps to override this behavior.